 Then make sure the queen is below and add your excluder.
 Once new comb is present, the bees will be more eager to go through the excluder.

 Our modern Langstroth hives have a front entrance at the bottom.
 One method I have found very useful is to use a top entrance for my hives.

 I have a special homemade Ventilated Inner Cover that includes a small upper entrance.
 You can also accomplish this with a small 2″ shim (rectangle of wood) with a 1″ hole drilled in one side.

 This upper entrance is above the queen excluder and I leave the bottom hive entrance as well.
 In this way, workers or drones can enter and exit the hive from either entrance.

 My bees seem to really like this entrance.
 It gives them a way in and out of the honey supers without going through the brood nest.
 Once the warm season is over I can plug it closed for Winter.

-In Conclusion:Queen Excluders are a useful tool for beekeepers and especially new beekeepers.
-For many, the value of keeping brood out of honey harvest supers outweighs the possible downsides.
-Consider keeping a couple of excluders on hand, they are not very expensive.
+For many beekeepers, the value of keeping brood out of honey harvest supers outweighs the possible downsides.